jakesower/spectragraph/docs/store-creation.md

 }
 ```

 _Note: This example shows core functionality.
-See [stores.md](stores.md) for configuration options like headers, timeout, and error handling._
+Configuration options like headers, timeout, and error handling is not included._

 ### Database Store Pattern